How to Start a Business in Delaware (Full Guide)

 • Limited partnerships require "Limited Partnership" or "L.P.," while limited liability partnerships need "Limited Liability Partnership," "LLP," or "L.L.P."

-Reserve your chosen name for 120 days by filing a Name Reservation Application with a $75 fee.
+You can lock in your chosen name for 120 days by filing a Name Reservation Application.
+The fee is $75.

 Step 3: Register Your Business